GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 ## Value Federate Callbacks

-These callback will execute when an input is update and can be general for all inputs or specific to a single one.
+These callbacks will execute when an input is updated and can be general for all inputs or specific to a single one.
 This callback is not currently available in the C API.

 ```C++
     void setInputNotificationCallback(std::function<void(Input&, Time)> callback);